The #LGR19 programme

 Science fiction you can hold in your hand

-By reflecting on Blast Theory’s work using interactive digital media to engage audiences with social and political questions, co-founder and artist Matt will challenge how you think about the relationship between social purpose and digital practice in the context of your audiences.
+By reflecting on Blast Theory’s work using interactive digital media to engage audiences with social and political questions, co-founder and artist Matt challenged how cultural organisations think about the relationship between social purpose and digital practice in the context of their audiences.

-Matt will introduce a 2097: We Made Ourselves Over, a science fiction project in Hull and Aarhus that invited communities across both cities to cast their imagination 80 years into the future.
-Matt will describe how, through designing interactive experiences with digital media, science fiction can become personal reality.
+Matt introduced 2097: We Made Ourselves Over, a science fiction project in Hull and Aarhus that invited communities across both cities to cast their imagination 80 years into the future.
+Matt described how, through designing interactive experiences with digital media, science fiction can become personal reality.

 10.45-12.00 – Session two: Reframe

 Exploring this area doesn’t have to involve developing new projects – you can make a bigger impact with your existing digital work by adopting a more socially orientated approach.
 A variety of speakers from a range of different contexts shared ideas and inspiration for how to begin tackling this.